 This is an episode of Aomi in the Strait of Magellan.

 Do you know?

-Where is the southernmost of Africa?
+What is the southernmost of Africa?

-Where is the southernmost of Australia?
+What is the southernmost of Australia?

-Where is the southernmost of South America?
+What is the southernmost of South America?

-How was the result?
+What was the result?
 We do not know much about geography, do we?
 One of those which we don't know is Cape Froward, the southernmost of the South American continent.